killmur/Pool-Club-App/README.md

 # 🎱 UL Pool Club Website

-The official website for the **University of Limerick Pool Club**, built and maintained by the club captain.
+The official website for the **University of Limerick Pool Club**, built and maintained by Killian Murnane.
 Designed to provide members and visitors with access to club news, event signups, booking functionality, and member profiles.

 > 🚫 This project is private and intended for internal club use only.